nplrkn/alsoran/documentation/howto/free5GC-testing.md

 In terminal 3, in the alsoran directory, run Redis and the Alsoran GNB-CU.
 On startup the GNB-CU will connect to the AMF and perform NG Setup.
 ```
 redis-server &
-cargo run --bin gnbcu
+cargo run --bin gnb-cu-cp
 ```

-The gnbdu-sim build script is currently disabled because it fails on as a Github build runner.
-If not done already, edit Cargo.toml in the gnbdu-sim to say "build = true" instead of "build = false".
+The gnb-du-sim build script is currently disabled because it fails on as a Github build runner.
+If not done already, edit gnb-du-sim/Cargo.toml to say "build = true" instead of "build = false".

 In terminal 4, in the alsoran directory, run `gnbdu-sim` tool.
 This provisions a UE in MongoDB, connects as a DU, drives a UE registration procedure and then exits.
 ```
-cargo run --bin gnbdu-sim
+cargo run --bin gnb-du-sim
 ```

 In terminal 2, hit Ctrl-C to finish the tcpdump.
 You can now view `alsoran.pcap` in Wireshark.
 The 'Malformed Packet' errors are a known problem.